Moddable-OpenSource/moddable/examples/commodetto/readme.md

 # Moddable SDK - Commodetto Examples

-Copyright 2021 Moddable Tech, Inc.<BR>
+Copyright 2023 Moddable Tech, Inc.<BR>
-Revised: November 4, 2021
+Revised: December 29, 2023

 These examples demonstrate how to use features of [Commodetto](../../documentation/commodetto/commodetto.md), a bitmap graphics library that provides a 2D graphics API.
 Commodetto includes the lightweight [Poco rendering engine](../../documentation/commodetto/poco.md), a display list renderer able to efficiently render a single scanline at a time, saving considerable memory by eliminating the need for a frame buffer.